 Linalool (or linalol) is well known as it is naturally present in almost all essential oils and especially those of coriander (Coriandrum sativum L.), cymbopogon (Cymbopogon martini var. martinii), sweet orange (Citrus sinensis), lavender (Lavandula officinalis), bay laurel (Laurus nobilis), and sweet basil (Ocimum basilicum), among others.
 It was first synthesized in the laboratory of Leopold Ružička in 1919, joint winner of the 1939 Nobel Prize in Chemistry.

 Colorless, it brings a floral and fresh touch.
 Some will say that its smell is similar to that of lily of the valley.
 It is notably the precursor of linalyl acetate, widely synthesized to obtain the aroma of lavender.
 With an allergenic reputation, several studies assume that this molecule would cause allergies following its oxidation with air, and only on sensitive people.
+Linalool is used in the cosmetics industry for the production of essential oils and in the pharmaceutical industry for the manufacture of drugs.

 Linalool is also considered one of the main contributors to the pleasant odor characteristics of strawberries.
 It may be one of the VOC substances that exert health benefits in these fruit (antimicrobial, neuroprotective, anti-inflammatory and antistress abilities).
 A study has. reported that linalool is a key component in strawberry VOC modulating gut microbiota, systemic inflammation, and glucolipid metabolism (Ton N. et al., Food Chem 10 July 2024, 140361).